 Advocates are called upon to serve sexual assault survivors of all ages and stages of development.
 This includes serving children and youth survivors.
 Advocates may experience some confusion about how to provide best practice advocacy to young people who have been sexually assaulted.
 There are widespread concerns about how to have age appropriate conversations about sexual assault, and how to include relevant advocacy activities.
 Furthermore, advocates are often concerned with how to address confidentiality and privacy dynamics while balancing mandated reporting obligations.
 Advocates who serve youth and children may also have questions about how to best support children through legal and multi-disciplinary processes.

-Advocates providing information and resources must take into account the young person's holistic and cultural identities.
+A child or youth's holistic and cultural identities must be considered while providing advocacy.
 This creates a foundation upon which to provide culturally relevant resources and referrals.
 Child and youth survivors may experience increased distress, anxiety, and distrust while navigating their community and other systems.
 Advocates can provide support regarding survivor's primary concerns, and accompany survivors to medical appointments and legal hearings where appropriate.
 Advocates should not make promises to child survivors and their caregivers, nor should they provide legal or medical advice.
-Rather, advocates should be aware of resources in their community, understand mandatory reporting protocol, and become familiar with legal and medical systems.
+Rather, advocates can be aware of resources in their community, understand mandatory reporting protocol, and become familiar with legal and medical systems.

 Parents and Caregivers

 When a child or youth discloses sexual abuse, advocacy efforts are likely to include parents and non-offending caregivers.
 Children's capacity to heal from sexual abuse is heavily influenced by their primary caregiver's response.
 Thus, an advocate's work with a non-offending caregiver ultimately impacts the healing of the child survivor.
 Advocates who provide support to nonoffending caregivers can provide active listening, empathy, and information about child sexual violence, medical and legal systems, and community resources and referrals.